Pop Culture Madness!

 Garnet Carter built the first public miniature golf course, Tom Thumb Golf, on Lookout Mountain in Tennessee.

-The Ford Motor Company made 15,000,000 Model T cars since 1908, and productions stopped in 1927.
+The Ford Motor Company made 15,000,000 Model T cars since 1908, and production stopped in 1927.

 RIP, Scandals, Sad and Odd News

-The worst school mass murder in US history was in Bath, Michigan in 1927, when Andrew Kehoe killed 45 people, 38 of whom were children at an elementary school.
+The worst school mass murder in US history was in Bath, Michigan, in 1927, when Andrew Kehoe killed 45 people, 38 of whom were children at an elementary school.

 James Dole the "Pineapple King" sponsored the Dole Air Race, putting up a prize of $25,000 for the first airplane to fly from Oakland to Honolulu and $10,000 for second place.
 Those prizes were won by the only two airplanes to survive the flight.
 Ten other people died in their attempts.